 - 1. Member must be 18 years of age or older; AND - 2.
-Must have a documented negative TB test (i.e. tuberculosis skin test (PPD), an interferon-release assay (IGRA), or a chest x-ray) within 6 months prior to starting therapy; AND - 3.
+Must have a documented negative TB test (i.e., tuberculosis skin test (PPD), an interferon-release assay (IGRA)) within 12 months prior to starting therapy; AND - 3.
 Medication must be prescribed by a rheumatologist; AND - 4.
-Member has had back pain for 3 months or more that began before the age of 45; AND - 5.
+Member has had back pain for 3 months or more that began before the age of 50; AND - 5.
 Current imaging results show an inflammation of one or both of the sacroiliac joints; AND - 6.
-Member shows at least one of the following signs or symptoms of Spondyloarthritis: - a) Arthritis: - b) Elevated serum C-reactive protein; - c) Inflammation at the tendon, ligament or joint capsule insertions; - d) Positive HLA-B27 test; - e) Limited chest expansion; - f) Morning stiffness for 1 hour or more; AND - 7.
+Member shows at least one of the following signs or symptoms of Spondyloarthritis: - a) Arthritis; - b) Elevated serum C-reactive protein; - c) Inflammation at the tendon, ligament or joint capsule insertions; - d) Positive HLA-B27 test; - e) Limited chest expansion; - f) Morning stiffness for 1 hour or more; AND - 7.
 Member meets at least one of the following scenarios: - a) Member has Axial (spinal) disease; - b) Member has peripheral arthritis without axial involvement and has tried and failed treatment with methotrexate or sulfasalazine.
 Treatment failure requires at least 3 months of therapy without an adequate response; AND - 8.
-Member has tried and failed to respond to treatment with at least 2 prescription NSAIDs taken at the maximum recommended dosages.
-Treatment failure requires at least 4 weeks of therapy without an adequate response. - 9.
-Member has tried and failed treatment with both Enbrel and Humira. - 10.
+Member has tried and failed to respond to treatment with at least two prescription NSAIDs taken at the maximum recommended dosages.
+Treatment failure requires at least 4 weeks of therapy with each NSAID without an adequate response. - 9.
 Dosage allowed: With a loading dosage is 150 mg at weeks 0, 1, 2, 3, and 4 and every 4 weeks thereafter; without a loading dosage is 150 mg every 4 weeks.